Permafrost/Tundra/README.md

 ## Contributions

-1. Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
+1. Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
-2. Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
+2. Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
-3. Fork the project
+3. Fork the project.
-4. Start a feature/bugfix branch
+4. Start a feature/bugfix branch.
-5. Commit and push until you are happy with your contribution
+5. Commit and push until you are happy with your contribution.
 6. Make sure to add tests for it.
-This is important so it won't break in a future version unintentionally
+This is important so it won't break in a future version unintentionally.

 Please try not to mess with the package version, or history.
 If you want your own version please isolate it to its own commit, so it can be cherry-picked